 A total of 1120 m in 10 holes (PH-11-1-10) tested the MP showing in the bedrock pit and another close by target on the Trans Labrador Highway (TLH) (NR March 3, 2011) in February 2011.
-The drilling was designed to test TREE mineralized bedrock and float samples from the MP pit, VLF-EM anomalies thought to represent shear systems, and magnetic anomalies which could reflect the variably magnetic TREE mineralization.
-The drilling tested an approximate 700 m long zone of the 7 km mineralized trend, in the MP pit area.
+The drilling was designed to test TREE mineralized bedrock and float samples from the pit, VLF-EM anomalies thought to represent shear systems, and magnetic anomalies which could reflect the variably magnetic TREE mineralization.
+The drilling tested an approximate 700 m long zone of the known 7 km mineralized trend, mainly in the MP pit area.
 All drill holes were at least partially sampled using radioactivity (Th content) as a guide, visual identification of prospective zones and magnetically anomalous areas.
-Wide zones, up to 140 m of > 0.1 % REE mineralization was found with four holes giving widths in the 50 m range.
+Wide zones, up to 140 m of > 0.1 % REE mineralization, were intersected with 4 holes giving widths in the 50 m range.
 Narrow (0.1-0.3 m) zones of higher grade TREE values in the 1 to 6 % range are also found throughout most of the drill holes.
-In addition strong Zr values generally >1,000 ppm (0.1%) were noted over wide intervals associated with the REE mineralization (NR March 29, 2011).
+Strong Zr values generally >1,000 ppm (0.1%) were noted over wide intervals associated with the REE mineralization (NR March 29, 2011).
 The diamond drilling defined an area of anomalous REE mineralization hosted in syenitic units in the granitic gneisses, however the high grade REE segregations noted on surface in the pit were not intersected.
 Geological mapping indicates that the area is cut by numerous faults making structural control more difficult than expected and possibly disrupting the REE bearing units.
 High grade REE mineralization was located in exploration in 2011 along trend further to the east, however no drilling has tested these showings.